SIGDAO/.github/profile/README.md

 💡 Vote & Fund for your project and community projects with SIGDAO, No non-tech investors, No bullshit.
 You have your say!
 (Under Construction...)

-💡 Get SIGDAO token in above Projects and [SIGDAO DISCORD community](https://discord.gg/BF8NjfEd4Y)
+💡 Get SIGDAO token by contributing or playing in above Projects and [SIGDAO DISCORD community](https://discord.gg/BF8NjfEd4Y)

 💡 Trade SIGDAO Token at [Signumswap DEX:](https://www.signumswap.com/tokens/5453974739826751020)